observIQ/bindplane-deployment-examples/README.md

 terraform apply
 ```

-After deployment, follow the instructions to access BindPlane through port forwarding or configure an ingress.
+After deployment, follow the instructions to access Bindplane through port forwarding or configure an ingress.

 ## Configuration